|

 Republic Services, Inc.

-the third largest waste management company in the US, and is located in
+is the third largest waste management company in the US, and is located

 Whiteside was